 It has support for Apple products and Android devices as well as laptops and the top gaming consoles on the market.
 You can also use Fire Sticks or ROKU for you to catch your favorite programming on Hulu, Netflix, and Amazon Prime.
 The lamp runs for 30,000 hours and stands up to prolonged usage.

-This Vamvo model is a 2018 model and has 2200 lumens kept cool by a fanning system with reduced noise.
+This Vamvo model has 2200 lumens kept cool by a fanning system with reduced noise.
 Projection distance is between 4-12 feet with a screen size of between 60 to 130 inches.
 You can adjust to accommodate the room and audience size or just the experience you wish to have.

 - Has inbuilt speakers